Foster Care

 You’ll receive all the essential information about the child, including their background, needs, and any specific care requirements.
 During this time, your caseworker will provide ongoing support to help ease the transition for both you and the child.

-7. Continuing Preservice Sessions
+8. Continuing Preservice Sessions

-You can find out more about these courses from the Ohio Child Welfare Training Program!
+You can find out more about these courses from the Ohio Child Welfare Training Program.

-Support For Ohio Foster Parents
+Foster Care Services and Support for Ohio Foster Parents

 When you become a foster parent in Ohio, you’re not alone.